Introduction

 A surgical site infection (SSI) is an infection that occurs in the incision created by an invasive surgical procedure.

-SSI is a leading cause of hospital morbidity, increasing ITU admission rates, doubling mortality rates, and increasing overall length of stay.
+SSI is a leading cause of hospital morbidity, resulting in prolonged hospital stay, increased hospital costs, higher rates of re-operation, and even increased mortality rates.
 Primary management is prevention through good surgical technique and patient optimisation.

-The rates of SSI vary depending on the type of surgery, depending on the degree of contamination:
+The rates of SSI vary depending on the type of surgery, increasing with worsening level of contamination.
+SSIs can be classified based on the tissues involved:

 Risk Factors